global-soft-ba/decisionTable/Readme.md

 		Build()
 ```

 We assume that the frontend will represent a decision table as a kind of table.
-In case, that a user changes something in the frontend table, we drop the old decision table representation and rebuild from the new
+In case, that a user changes something in the frontend table, we assume that the old decision table representation will be dropped and then rebuild from the new
 (frontend) table (which was manipulated by the user).
-By doing so, we don't need any "insert function" for rules/inputs/outputs etc and so it keeps the DecisionTable-Type simple.
+By doing so, we don't need any "insert function" for rules/inputs/outputs etc and so it keeps the DecisionTable-Builder simple.

 ## Hit Policies and Collect Operators
 A decision table consists of several rules, typically represented as rows.
 When reading such a row we look at certain input values and deduct a certain result represented by output values.